 The arrangements for First Aid provision will be adequate to cope with all foreseeable major incidents.

 The number of certificated first aiders will not, at any time, be less that the number required by law.
-At the discretion of the Governing Body, other staff will be given such training in first aid techniques as is required to give them a basic, minimum level of competence.
-This level will be agreed by the Governing Body after seeking appropriate advice.
-The number of such trained but un-certificated first aiders will be determined by the Governing Body as that being sufficient to meet the needs of all foreseeable circumstances.

 Supplies of First Aid material will be held at the school office, and all staff will be advised of their position.
 The materials will be checked regularly and any deficiencies made good without delay.